haruiz/RLScara/README.md

     - `arduino_utils.py` : Arduino utils, it contains some functions and classes to control the Arduino board.
     - `math_utils.py` : Math utils, it contains some functions and classes to perform some math operations.
-    - `plot_utils.py` : Plot utils, it contains some functions and classes to plot the results.
+    - `plot_utils.py` : Plot utils, it contains some functions and classes to plot the training results.

 ### Installation